khaytsus/gqrx-scan/README.md

 446000000,FM,440 Simplex<br>
 144200000,LSB,2m SSB Calling<br>

+### Silent/Review Scripts

+This pair of scripts are provided to make cleaning up empty mp3 files created by record mode and reviewing them easier.
+You will have to modify the paths that you store recordings and possibly tweak which tools you wish to use to review them.

 ### Pause Script

 With this script, you can pause the scanning using a hotkey.
 How you assign that hotkey is up to your particular desktop environment.
 The first time ran it creates a file that GQRX Scan uses to pause, the second time it removes it.
 GQRX Scan removes this file on startup in case it's left over.